Emily Bass

-Emily Bass (born 1 October 1998) is an Australian rugby league footballer who plays as a er for the Wests Tigers Women in the NRL Women's Premiership.
+Emily Bass (born 1 October 1998) is an Australian rugby league footballer who plays as a er or for the Wests Tigers Women in the NRL Women's Premiership.

 Background

 Born in Toowoomba, Queensland, Bass attended Scots PGC College in Warwick, Queensland, where she was a state champion hurdler.

 Playing career

 Queensland Reds (Super W)

 In 2021, Bass played for the Queensland Reds in the Super W and represented the Oceania Barbarians at the 2021 Oceania Sevens Championship.

 Brisbane Broncos

 In 2022, Bass switched to rugby league, joining the Brisbane Broncos for the rescheduled 2021 season.

 In Round 1 of the 2021 NRL Women's season, Bass made her debut for the Broncos, scoring two tries in a win over the Sydney Roosters.